2020PB/police-brutality/reports/Illinois.md

 ### Police pepper spray protesters | August 15th

-While clearing protesters from the street, police push through a crowd of protesters.
+While clearing protesters from the intersection at North Dearborn Street and West Randolph Street, police push through a crowd of protesters.
 The clip shows police pepper spraying protesters attempting to move away from police per instruction.
 Protesters are several feet from police and do not appear to be acting aggressively.

 tags: less-lethal, pepper-spray, protester, spray

 id: il-chicago-28

-geolocation:
+geolocation: 41.8844556,-87.6293972

 **Links**